Best Cities for Black Professionals [2025]

 Houston, Texas, USA downtown city skyline.

-Keeping our focus on Texas, the next city on our list is Houston at number four.
-With a final score of 62.32, Houston boasts a strong business environment score (#3 in the nation), community and representation score (#4), and economic opportunity score (#10).
-But higher housing costs hurt Houston’s housing opportunity score, which ranks #23.
-45% of black households in Houston spend more than 30% of this income on housing expenses, up 3% from 2019.
+Keeping our focus on Texas, the next city on our list is Houston, in fourth place.
+With a final score of 62.32, Houston boasts a strong business environment score (No. 3 in the nation), community and representation score (No. 4), and economic opportunity score (No. 10).
+But higher housing costs hurt Houston’s housing opportunity score, which ranks No. 23.
+Additionally, 45% of Black households in Houston spend more than 30% of their income on housing expenses, up 3% from 2019.

-Although Houston ranks lower overall in Black population share at 19%, it does have a larger Black population than nearby San Antonio.
-Furthermore, the community is well-represented in some critical occupations: 21% of teachers are Black, as are 21% of doctors.
-Houston is also home to the HBCU Texas Southern University, helping a job market when the median Black income is several thousand dollars above average.
+Although Houston ranks lower overall in terms of Black population share at 19%, it has a larger Black population than nearby San Antonio.
+Furthermore, the community is well represented in some critical occupations: 21% of teachers are Black, as are 21% of doctors.
+Houston is also home to the HBCU Texas Southern University, which helps boost the job market, as the median Black income is several thousand dollars above the average.

-Similarly, 21% of local businesses are Black-owned, more than any other part of Texas, which shows a 2% jump since last year.
-From the Mitochondria Gallery to Wanderstay Boutique Hotel and Wisdom’s Vegan Bakery, Houston has it all!
+Similarly, 21% of local businesses are Black-owned, more than in any other part of Texas, which represents a 2% increase since last year.
+From the Mitochondria Gallery to Wanderstay Boutique Hotel and Wisdom Vegan Bakery and Café, Houston has it all.

 Black Population Share19%